testudy/docs-v2/content/chronograf/v1.8/administration/managing-security.md

 ---

 To enhance security, configure Chronograf to authenticate and authorize with [OAuth 2.0](https://oauth.net/) and use TLS/HTTPS.
-(Basic authentication is also available.)
+(Basic authentication with username and password is also available.)

 * [Configure Chronograf to authenticate with OAuth 2.0](#configure-chronograf-to-authenticate-with-oauth-20)
   1. [Generate a Token Secret](#generate-a-token-secret)